zalando-incubator/kubernetes-on-aws/README.rst

 * Authnz Webhook to validate OAuth tokens and authorize access

 Lean more about Zalando's cloud native journey by reading the `Zalando Case Study on kubernetes.io`_.
-Please watch our meetup talk `"Kubernetes on AWS at Europe's Leading Online Fashion Platform" on YouTube`_ to learn how we run Kubernetes on AWS in production.
 See our `Running Kubernetes in Production on AWS document`_ for details on the setup.